N.Korea flies warplanes near S.Korea after missile launches | Law-Order

 The US destroyer is part of the strike group led by the nuclear-powered aircraft carrier USS Ronald Reagan, which returned to the waters in what South Korea's military called an attempt to demonstrate the allies' “firm will” to counter North's continued provocations and threats.

-The strike group was in the area last week as part of previous drills between South Korea and the US, and the allies' other training involving Japan.
+The strike group was in the area last week as part of previous drills between South Korea and the United States, and the allies' other training involving Japan.

 North Korea considers such US-led drills near the peninsula as an invasion rehearsal and views training involving a US carrier more provocative.